 On the surface, “Down Under” is a fun song about an Aussie traveling the world.
 But the lyrics reveal a deeper message about Australia’s changing identity.
 It contrasts the country’s cultural pride with the reality of exploitation and overdevelopment.

-The references to drinking, drugs, and foreign encounters reflect how Australia is viewed—both by outsiders and by Australians themselves.
+The references to drinking, drugs, and foreign encounters show how Australia is viewed, both by outsiders and by Australians themselves.

-The chorus serves as both a celebration and a warning, reminding listeners that while Australia is a land of opportunity, its spirit is at risk of being lost to commercialization and excess.
+The chorus is both a celebration and a warning, reminding listeners that while Australia is a land of opportunity, its spirit is at risk of being lost to commercialization and excess.

 Songs Like “Down Under”